tommyGPT2S/DocEX/CONTRIBUTING.md

-# Contributing to DocFlow
+# Contributing to DocEX

-Thank you for your interest in contributing to DocFlow!
+Thank you for your interest in contributing to DocEX!
 We welcome contributions from the community to make this project better.

 ## How to Contribute